Kelechi-Okorie/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 File 7-puts_half.c - prints half of a string
-File 8-print_array.c - prints n elements of an array File 9-strcpy.c - copies string from source to destination
+File 8-print_array.c - prints n elements of an array File 9-strcpy.c - copies string from source to destination File 100-atoi.c - converts a string to integer